Arsenal21/stripe-payments/stripe-payments/readme.txt

 == Changelog ==

+= 2.0.62 =
+- Fixed an issue with the quick edit option causing the product configuration to be lost.

 = 2.0.61 =
 - Tested on WP 6.0.
 - Added a new utility function for escaping SVG output.